University of Newcastle

 Schools Recommendation Scheme

-The Schools Recommendation Scheme (SRS) rewards applicants who have achieved great Year 11 results, and who are highly recommended by their high school, with an early offer of admission.
+The Schools Recommendation Scheme (SRS) rewards applicants who have achieved excellent Year 11 results, and who are highly recommended by their high school, with an early offer of admission.

 • your Year 11 studies

-SRS is not available for all courses and the University may limit the number of offers made in some courses.
+This scheme is applicable to all undergraduate programs, excluding the Bachelor of Medical Science/Doctor of Medicine (Joint Medical Program) and Bachelor of Midwifery.
+The University may limit the number of offers made in some courses.

 How the Schools Recommendation Scheme works